Associate Professor

 2010 International Bureau of Epilepsy's Outstanding Person with Epilepsy Award, Australian Winner

-Full member, Developmental Educators Australia Inc (DEAI)
+Director, Developmental Educators Australia (DEA)

 Epilepsy Ambassador (Epilepsy Centre)